thomas-tank-corp/secure-access-instruqt/05-over-to-you/assignment.md

 If you have used the previous tip, when you click save you will be taken to the main Target configuration.

-If you didn't use the previous tip, click on Targets and then onto the Injected Application Credentials tab.
+If you didn't use the previous tip, click on Targets from the left-hand side in the Admin UI (ensuring you are within your Project scope) and then onto the Injected Application Credentials tab.

-When you select 'Add Injected Application Credentials', make sure you select the write credential source (you should be able to work out which one you need 🙂)
+When you select 'Add Injected Application Credentials', make sure you select the right credential source (you should be able to work out which one you need 🙂)

 🪜 Next steps